minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ## Use your router’s DDNS preconfigured provider

-Some routers have support for Dynamic DNS providers like NO-IP or deSEC, out of the box, and you just need to select the right option (“deSEC”, “desec.io”, “dedyn”, NoIP or similar).
+Some routers have support for Dynamic DNS providers like NO-IP or deSEC, out of the box, and you just need to select the right option (“deSEC”, “desec.io”, “dedyn”, NoIP, dynDNS or similar).
 It would be a great idea if your MiniBolt server won't be running 24/7, but It's probably your router yes.

 If your router does not have your DDNS provider preconfigured, the configuration procedure will depend on the specific type of router which is why we can't provide a tutorial for all of them.
-However, most of the time it boils down to entering the following details in your router configuration:
+However, most of the time it boils down to entering the following details in your router configuration.

+Search for some section called dynDNS, DDNS, DynamicDNS or similar, and fill the form with this instructions:

   * Provider: select on the drop-down the name of the provider, e.g. www.no-ip.com
   * Domain name: subdomain you want to update, e.g. <yoursubdomain.dedyn.io> previously created an account on [desec registration](#desec-registration) section.